hifi-finance/docs/protocol/technical-reference/governor-bravo/governor-bravo-delegate.md

 ) public returns (enum GovernorBravoDelegateStorageV1.ProposalState)
 ```

-Gets the state of a proposal
+Returns the state of a proposal

 #### Parameters